 As permitted by the laws of the British Virgin Islands, our Memorandum and Articles of Association may be amended by our Board of Directors without shareholder approval.
 This includes amendments to increase or reduce our authorized capital stock.
 Our Board's ability to amend our charter documents without shareholder approval could have the effect of delaying, deterring or preventing a change in control of the Company, including a tender offer to purchase our common shares at a premium over the current market price.

 MANAGEMENT'S DISCUSSION AND ANALYSIS

 OF FINANCIAL RESULTS

-The following discussion and analysis should be read in conjunction with our Unaudited Consolidated Financial Statements and Notes to Consolidated Financial Statements included elsewhere in this Annual Report to Shareholders.
-The Company will make available on its website an amendment to this Annual Report to Shareholders containing audited financial statements and the auditor's report when the audited financial statements are available.
+The following discussion and analysis should be read in conjunction with our audited Consolidated Financial Statements and Notes to Consolidated Financial Statements included elsewhere in this Annual Report to Shareholders.

 Overview